notf0und/ha-contact-energy/README.md

 Your contributions and feedback are always welcome!

 ## Special mentions
-This integration was originally developed by @codyc1515 huge thanks for laying the foundation!
+This integration was originally developed by [@codyc1515](https://github.com/codyc1515)-huge thanks for laying the foundation!